 Create a plan

 To begin monetizing your hobby, you have to develop a game plan.
 This plan will need adjustments along the way, but it’s valuable to have a strategy in place.
 This strategy may not be your particular game plan, but you need one of some kind.
-There’s nothing smart about diving in recklessly and hoping things work out.
+There’s nothing brilliant about diving in recklessly and hoping things work out.

 Get your first sale